Govs Move To Lift 24m Nigerians Out Of Poverty | Leadership Newspaper

 Govs Move To Lift 24m Nigerians Out Of Poverty

-A Human Capital Development plan that’s intended to move 24 million Nigerians out of poverty before 2030 commenced on Monday in Kaduna and culminated in Ado Ekiti in the South western part of the country.
+A human capital development plan that is intended to move 24 million Nigerians out of poverty before 2030 commenced on Monday in Kaduna and culminated in Ado Ekiti, Ekiti State, yesterday.

-The plan is jointly embarked upon by the Nigeria Governors’ Forum and the office of Vice President Professor Yemi Osinbajo.
+The plan is jointly embarked upon by the Nigeria Governors’ Forum and the Office of Vice the President of Nigeria.

-According to a statement by the media office of the NGF, Human Capital is the stock of habits, knowledge, social and personal attributes embodied in the ability to perform labor to produce economic value.
-It is unique and differs from any other capital.
-It is needed for people to achieve goals, develop and remain innovative.
+According to a statement by the media office of the NGF, human capital is the stock of habits, knowledge, social and personal attributes embodied in the ability to perform labour to produce economic value.
+It is unique and differs from any other capital.”

-Led by Yosola Akinbi of the office of the Vice President of Nigeria, the Core Working Group, CWG, commenced its sensitization tour of the country in Kaduna where it met with Governor Nasiru el Rufai and Sagir Ahmed the States HCD Focal Person.
+Led by Yosola Akinbi of the Office of the Vice President, the core working group (CWG) commenced its sensitisation tour of the country in Kaduna where it met with Governor Nasir el Rufai and Sagir Ahmed, the state’s human capital development (HCD) focal person.

-The overall vision of the HCD is concentrated in three thematic areas which are Education, Public health and nutrition and the workforce.
+The overall vision of the HCD is concentrated in three thematic areas, namely education, public health and nutrition and the workforce.

 Yosola Akinbi told the governor of Kaduna State that when compared to the rest of the world, Nigeria is rated very low and that instead of playing the ostrich and living in denial, it is better for the country to rise to the occasion and confront the problem head-on.

-In outlining the overall vision of the state in the HCD project, Governor El Rufai disclosed that he has established five Policy Councils that meet between 8am and 10am every working day and forward their resolutions which serve as the development compass of the state.
+In outlining the overall vision of the state in the HCD project, Governor el Rufai disclosed that he had established five Policy Councils that meet every working day and forward their resolutions which serve as the development compass of the state.

-Moreover, El Rufai added that, the Deputy Governor who according to the HCD-CWG formula is each state’s champion of the project is a public health specialist who had done great work in the state which earned her the confidence of the governor and elevated her to the Deputy Governor position.
+Governor el Rufai, however, noted that the deputy governor, who according to the HCD-CWG formula is each state’s champion of the project, is a public health specialist who had done great work in the state which earned her the confidence of the governor and elevated her to the deputy governor position.

-However, despite the strides of the HCD project in Kaduna State, both government officials and the traditional rulers of Kaduna regret that drug addiction is impeding the progress of youths in the state and is also the cause of crimes in the state.
+However, despite the strides of the HCD project in Kaduna State, both government officials and the traditional rulers of Kaduna expressed regret that drug addiction was impeding the development of youths in the state in addition to causing an increase in the rate of crimes in the state.

-But in Ekiti State which the CWG visited on Wednesday the Chairman of the Ekiti State Traditional Council, the Alawe of Ilawe, told the CWG that while Ekiti State is the fountain of knowledge it is still groaning under the weight of adult-illiteracy because most elderly people are left behind in erudition.
+But in Ekiti State which the CWG visited on Wednesday, the chairman of the Ekiti State Traditional Council, the Alawe of Ilawe, told the CWG that while Ekiti State is the fountain of knowledge, it is still groaning under the weight of adult-illiteracy.

-This same sentiment had been voiced out by a traditional ruler from Zazzau who was there to represent the Emir of Zaria.
+This same sentiment was voiced out by a traditional ruler from Zazzau who was there to represent the Emir of Zaria.

-On his part, the Chairman of the Nigeria Governors’ Forum and Governor of Ekiti State who met with the CWG in his office declared a total commitment to the HCD while telling them that they were preaching to the pope, where HCD is concerned.
+On his part, the chairman of Nigeria Governors’ Forum and governor of Ekiti State, who met with the CWG in his office, declared total commitment to the HCD project.

-He said child mortality used to be very high in Ekiti State but that has since been addressed.
-He reminded the CWG that several HCD plans initiated by his previous administration were regrettably jettisoned by his predecessor but added that happily they are now gradually being returned to the governance tray.
+He said child mortality used to be very high in Ekiti State but that had since been addressed.
+He reminded the CWG that several HCD plans initiated by his previous administration were regrettably jettisoned by his predecessor, adding that they are now gradually being returned to the governance tray.

 At a meeting of stakeholders between the CWG and youth groups Ekiti State, the youths stated that although they were allowed to make input into the budget, they were still partially integrated and would like a bigger role for youths in the state.

-The CWG would be making their next stop in Uyo, Akwa Ibom State.
+The CWG would be making its next stop in Uyo, Akwa Ibom State.

 MOST READ